eliasvaa/eliasvaa.github.io/README.md

 # Introduction
 <p>
 Hello!
 I'm Elias, a fledgling game and software developer with a strong passion for discovery, storytelling, and learninng.
 As a developer, I thrive on designing systems and narratives that captivate the user's mind.
-What I aspire to do is lift heavy ideas and bring them to life.
+What I aspire to do is lift heavy ideas and bring them to life. <br>

 Aiming to merge my creativity with technical skills, creating engaging and inspiring projects is more than just a career goal - It's something deeply personal and dear to my heart.
-Just as I have been inspired by technology and stories, I dream of creating interesting concepts that inspire others and leave a lasting impact.
+Just as I have been inspired by technology and stories, I dream of creating interesting concepts that inspire others and leave a lasting impact. <br>

 My curiosity towards programming languages also extends to regular old speaking languages, too.
 As a fluent speaker of both English and Finnish, I aim to participate in thought-provoking and enriching conversations using both languages.
 I am currently delving into Swedish, hoping to add it to my repertoire.
-Delving into its nuances helps me connect with a larger community as well as deepens my appreciation for complex languages themselves.
+Delving into its nuances helps me connect with a larger community as well as deepens my appreciation for complex languages themselves. <br>

 </p>